 Mexico City is an amazing destination for foodies because it has 3 of the world’s top 100 restaurants in the city!!
 The two most talked about are Pujol and Quintonil.
-For our trip, we did a lot of research into deciding which one to go to.
-But we actually ended up going to both!
-Today I’ll be sharing my experiences to help you determine to visit Pujol or Quintonil.
+Today I’ll be sharing my experiences to help you determine whether to visit Pujol or Quintonil.
 I thought it would be a closer race, but one restaurant was definitely better than the other!

 Both Pujol and Quintonil are located in the Polanco neighbourhood of Mexico City.
 This area is like the Beverly Hills and has all your luxury shopping and fancy restaurants.
 You can easily take an Uber ride to both restaurants.
 The cost of Uber is very cheap and I’d highly recommend using it to get to and from dinner.